"When diversity wins, Germany wins" – Diversity Day 2025

 22-28 May: Diversity Days at Heilbronn University of Applied Sciences

-The Diversity Days at HHN are intended to be fun, thought-provoking and, above all, to show: Diversity means all of us!
-That's why we are travelling to all of the university's campuses for the first time this year.
-We start on 22 May at the Künzelsau and Schwäbisch Hall campuses, followed by two further days of action at the Bildungscampus and TechCampus on 27 and 28 May.
-In between, there will be online formats and a competition with great prizes for our students on all days.
+The Diversity Days at HHN are intended to be fun, thought-provoking and, above all, to show that diversity means us all: Diversity means all of us!
+That's why we travelled to all of the university's campuses for the first time in 2025.
+We started on 22 May at the Künzelsau and Schwäbisch Hall campuses, followed by two further days of action at the Bildungscampus and TechCampus on 27 and 28 May.
+Online offers complemented this programme.

 The "New Right" is currently regarded as one of the greatest threats to democracy in Germany.
 This is an informal network of groups, individuals and organisations in which national conservative to right-wing extremist forces work together.
 The "new" right wing presents itself as intellectual and modern, focuses on pop culture topics and works intensively via social media.
 In his lecture, speaker Furkan Yüksel will explain how the "new" right is attempting to position right-wing narratives in the centre of society, undermining central principles of the German constitution such as human dignity, equality, freedom of the press and freedom of religion.